cierek/Odoo-Apps/README.md

 # Odoo-Apps
 Apps and Modules for Odoo ERP

-# Odoo-Apps
-Apps and Modules for Odoo ERP

 Modules for Odoo 9.0

 This folder contains modules for Odoo 12.
 Every single module was tested on a clean Odoo installation.
 However, you should always back up your Odoo before you install any new module.